danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 Regardless of your team being async or not, it's a good idea to minimize notifications and other <a class="markdown-link" href ="https://danielabaron.me/blog/off-with-the-digital-distractions/">digital distractions</a> to get the most out of your focus time.
 </aside>

-### Wiki Adhoc Discussions
+### Wiki Discussions

 We use Github to host our project source, which also has a Wiki.
-If a team member has something they'd like to discuss that is a little more involved than a Slack question, they can add a page and write up a discussion topic in markdown, and then share it with the team via Slack.
+We use this when a team member has something they'd like to discuss that is more involved than what could be covered with a Slack question.
+They can add a page and write up a discussion topic in markdown, and share it with the team via Slack.
 Then team members can update the document with their thoughts on the topic on their own time.
 This replaces the "let's hop on a call" type of meetings and has helped us resolve a number of issues.
 The benefit of this written approach over a real-time meeting is each developer can do some analysis on the code before piping in to the "conversation".
 This results in more accurate and thoughtful points being made.

 The meeting equivalent of this is where some participants say "umm... let me check...", clackety clack of keyboards, while other participants watch and wait.
 The async version of this has been more effective for our team and leaves a searchable artifact for ourselves and future team members.